 Participate in the Career Development Center’s Job Shadowing program.

-Officially declare your major by completing a Change of Major/Minor form and.
+Make it official by completing a Change of Major/Minor form and.
 Review your Program Evaluation for your major requirements.

 Connect with your faculty advisor.
 Your faculty advisor will be your mentor within your major and can provide valuable academic and career advice.